-The outcomes of the Safety Plan, once agreed by Members are then fed into the Corporate Plan.
+The outcomes of the safety and wellbeing plan, once agreed by Members are then fed into the customer and corporate plan.
 The plan incorporates the medium term financial plan and infrastructure programme.
-The Corporate Plan also provides details of the Authority's performance over the previous year, targets for the coming years and an improvement action plan explaining how we intend to achieve these targets.
-The information in the Corporate Plan is updated regularly through the course of the year.
+The customer and corporate plan also provides details of the Authority's performance over the previous year, targets for the coming years and an improvement action plan explaining how we intend to achieve these targets.
+The information in the customer and corporate plan is updated regularly through the course of the year.

-The Service regularly monitors performance against the Corporate Plan and reports this to the Authority.
-The performance information provided as part of the Corporate Plan is regularly updated to show how we are performing.
+The Service regularly monitors performance against the customer and corporate plan and reports this to the Authority.
+The performance information provided as part of the customer and corporate plan is regularly updated to show how we are performing.